-THE convention held in St. Louis.
-Mo., on The convention near in Sc.
-2007, September 2d and 3d, turned out to be a "bang-up" affair and fully up to the anticipations of all.
+THE convention held in St. Louis, Mo., on September 2d and 3d, turned out to be a "bang-up" affair and fully up to the anticipations of all.
 Amateurs were present from all parts of the division and the final registration was one of the largest ever held in the division.